 Potter was arrested Wednesday morning by agents of the Minnesota Bureau of Criminal Apprehension, according to the bureau.
 She was booked into the Hennepin County Jail.

-The second degree manslaughter law in Minnesota applies when authorities allege a person causes someone’s death by “culpable negligence.
+Moreover, the second-degree manslaughter law in Minnesota applies when authorities allege a person causes someone’s death by “culpable negligence.
 Whereby the person creates an unreasonable risk, and consciously takes chances of causing death or great bodily harm to another”.

-If convicted, one faces a sentence of up to 10 years in prison and/or a fine of up to $20,000.
+Nevertheless, if convicted, one faces a sentence of up to 10 years in prison and/or a fine of up to $20,000.
 Former police Chief Tim Gannon commented about the ‘mistake’ that Potter made.
 He said Wright’s death appeared to be the result of Potter mistaking her gun for a Taser.

 What Really Happened